Wildlife Photographer of the Year is on display at the National Wool Museum for the third year in a row.

 For details, visit the Wildlife Photographer of the Year website.

 Wildlife Photographer of the Year is developed and produced by the Natural History Museum, London.

-WPY16 will again feature at the Geelong Botanic Gardens
+WPY16 also features at the Geelong Botanic Gardens